 How to use Moringa powder:

-Mixing the ultra fine powdered magical moringa leaf into your smoothies is the first thought that comes to mind, but there are other ways to taking this herbal superfood.
+Mixing the ultra-fine powdered magical moringa leaf into your smoothies is the first thought that comes to mind, but there are other ways of taking this herbal superfood.
 There is the Moringa oil which is an ancient beauty ingredient loved by Egyptians.
 And with its seeds, you can even plant your own drumstick tree!
 It is often purchased as convenient Moringa Tea Bags, available at online health shops.
 For those who love to pop diet pills, this superfood is also packed into capsules.